-In Savoir Flair’s ongoing series, we tap Dubai-based life coach Sophia Fromell for her expert tips on those big, hard-to-answer questions about life and career.
+Life will always bring it with plenty of big, hard-to-answer questions, which is why Savoir Flair has tapped Dubai-based life coach Sophia Fromell for her expert tips and tricks.
 Here, she shares her advice on how to make better adult friendships.

 How many friends do you have?